How to Boost Your Immune System

 Related: How Long Does Food Take To Digest?

-Exercising has so many benefits, thus it is no wonder that it plays a role in boosting immunity.
-When it comes to the immune system and exercise, data showed that exercise actually has an anti-inflammatory influence on the body.
+Exercising has so many benefits.
+Thus, it is no wonder it plays a role in boosting immunity.
+Regarding the immune system and exercise, data showed that exercise actually has an anti-inflammatory influence on the body.
 This means that exercise leads to a decrease in inflammation.

 Hence, it is safe to say that implementing exercise can improve the overall well-being of a person.
-Small movements each day can lead to exponential results, so make sure to include some exercise in your lifestyle in order to get those endorphins running.
+Small movements each day can lead to exponential results, so include some exercise in your lifestyle to get those endorphins running.

 Improve your sleep and stress response